 Maureen James – Publisher

 Maureen has been involved in the glass industry as a publisher since 1985 when she became cofounder and managing editor of Glass Patterns Quarterly.
-This quality, tutorial-based periodical has an international readership in over eighty countries.
-Maureen’s desire to provide a vital business resource for glass professionals later led to the birth of Profitable Glass Quarterly and the subsequent ownership of Glass Art Magazine.
-In 2012, she was awarded the Lifetime Achievement Award from the International Art Glass Suppliers Association.
-Maureen currently serves on the Board of Directors for the KBW Educational Foundation.
-Mrs. James is an active and voting member AGA, ISGB, GAS, and SGAA.
-She and her staff manage the demonstration stage that runs throughout the Glass Craft & Bead Expo each year in Las Vegas, Nevada.
+This quality, tutorial-based periodical has an international readership in over eighteen countries.
+Maureen’s desire to provide a vital business resource for glass professionals later led to the birth of Profitable Glass Quarterly (later merged with Glass Art).
+She is currently publisher of Glass Patterns, Glass Art, and The Flow publications.
+She has also served on the board of the International Art Glass Suppliers Association and in 2012 received the Lifetime Achievement Award from this organization.
+Maureen also served as a board member of the KBW Educational Foundation.
+Maureen is an active and voting member of ISGB, GAS, SGAA, and ASGS.
+Until 2020 she and her staff managed the demonstration stage that runs throughout the Glass Craft & Bead Expo each year in Las Vegas, Nevada, and currently judges the Gallery of Excellence.
 She has been influential in bringing glass education to the masses and is thrilled to be working with the various organizations serving in this capacity.
-2013 saw the development of Glass Expert Webinars where glass experts share their techniques live on a global scale.
+Maureen is also a co-host for the Glass Expert Webinars in which the best and most sought after instructors in the industry share their unique techniques to an audience all over the world via a live webinar.

 Dave Burnett – Production Manager